coq/bot/README.md

 ## Build locally ##

-Use `nix-shell` to get into an appropriate development environment or use `opam` to install the dependencies: `base`, `cohttp`, `cohttp-lwt-unix`, and `yojson`.
-And clone https://github.com/Zimmi48/ppx_graphql into a subfolder of the `vendor/` sub-directory.
+Use `nix-shell` to get into an appropriate development environment or use `opam` to install the dependencies: `base`, `cohttp`, `cohttp-lwt-unix`, `hex`, `nocrypto`, and `yojson`.
+And clone https://github.com/Zimmi48/ppx_graphql into a subfolder of the `vendor/` sub-directory (you may also clone all these dependencies in the `vendor` directory if you don't want to use Nix nor opam).

 Use the following command to build: